gousiosg/homepage/team.md

 **Postdocs**

-* [Ayushi Rastogi](https://ayushirastogi.github.io) (Jul 2018), working on developer productivity (also with Arie van Deursen).
+* [Ayushi Rastogi](https://ayushirastogi.github.io) (Jul 2018 - May 2021), working on developer productivity (also with Arie van Deursen).
+Now assistant professor at the University of Groningen
 * [Enrique Larios](https://www.linkedin.com/in/enrique-larios-vargas/) (Jul 2017 – Jul 2020).
 Worked on the CodeFeedr
 project (also with SIG).
-Now teaching team at the Delft University of Technology.
+Now postdoc at the University of Victoria.
 * [Moritz Beller](https://inventitech.com) (Jan 2018 – May 2020).
 Worked on software analytics.
 Now research engineer at Facebook.
 * [Maria Kechagia](https://mkechagia.github.io) (May 2017 – May 2019).
 Worked on static analysis.
 Now postdoc at UCL.